Invariant Policy Learning: A Causal Perspective: Introduction

-In the classical setting, one assumes that the contexts in each round are drawn i.i.d.\ from a joint distribution $\P_{X,U}$ (an assumption we will relax when introducing multi-environment contextual bandits in Section~\ref{sec:multi-env}) and that the reward is drawn from a conditional distribution $\P_{R \mid X,U,A}$.
+In the classical setting, one assumes that the covariates are drawn i.i.d.\ from a joint distribution $\P_{X,U}$ (an assumption we will relax when introducing multi-environment contextual bandits in Section~\ref{sec:multi-env}) and that the rewards are drawn from a conditional distribution $\P_{R \mid X,U,A}$.
 The agent is evaluated based on the performance of its policy $\pi$ which is measured by the policy value: